pelias/documentation/structured-geocoding.md

 # Structured geocoding

-With [structured geocoding](https://search.mapzen.com/v1/search/structured), you can search for individual components by specifying that the item you are searching for is an address, a city, or one or more types of locations.
+With [structured geocoding](https://search.mapzen.com/v1/search/structured), you can search for the individual parts of a location.

+For example, you want to find `30 West 26th Street, New York, NY`.
+With the geocoding parameter for `\search`, you can only enter the entire location as one string, such as `text=30 West 26th Street, New York, NY`.
+However, with `\search\structured`, you can specify that this location is composed of a street address, a locality, and a region.

+  {
+    address: '30 West 26th Street',
+    locality: 'New York',
+    region: 'NY'
+  }

+Structured geocoding can improve how the items in your query are parsed and interpreted in a search.
+An address such as `10 Park Place North Charleston South Carolina` could be viewed as a city name containing a directional (North Charleston in South Carolina), or as a street with a post-directional (10 Park Place North).
+By separating the components of the search input, you are reducing ambiguity in your query.
+This is also helpful because addresses and postal codes around the world are often formatted and ordered differently.

-For example, if you have a table of addresses where each column represents a different part of an location, use structured geocoding.
-With the `text` parameter for `search`, you would need to concatenate these fields into one string.
+One common use for structured geocoding is for geocoding a list or table of addresses, where each column represents a different portion of a location.

 | address | city | state | country |
 | ------- | ---- | ----- | ------- |